Republicans shift to limit, not undo, governor's emergency powers

 A measure from Sen. Carla Nelson, R-Rochester, would remove the governor's ability to close down schools during a peacetime emergency, instead leaving that choice up to local school board officials.
 Another from Sen. David Osmek, R-Mound, would require the governor to get legislative approval to extend any state of emergency beyond 30 days.

-Even now, some Democrats are reluctant to make major changes to the law while Walz's administration continues to respond to the pandemic and is administering doses of the COVID-19 vaccine.
+Even now, some Democrats are reluctant to make major changes to the law while Walz's administration continues to respond to the pandemic and manage the COVID-19 vaccine rollout.

 "To accomplish this, we will need to work together to ensure our response maintains the needed speed and flexibility to [respond] to the pandemic, including safely and effectively distributing the vaccine," Walz wrote.